Defining a FOSS policy

 FOSS - deduced (when it’s approved by the FSF or the OSI)

-NOT FOSS - deduced (when the FSF or the OSI have explicitely declared it as such)
+NOT FOSS - deduced (when the FSF or the OSI have explicitly declared it as such)

 Law choice: